TradeInsight-Info/pair-trading-cointegration/README.md

 cointegrated stocks at the same time, that is to take a long position of the under valued stock and at the same time take a short position of the over valued stock.

-This library is to help you to calculate the cointegration of a pair of stocks.
+This library is to help you to calculate the cointegration result of a pair of stocks.

 ## How pair trading works